Massachusetts Real Estate- Merrimack Valley

 How Big Is an Acre Visually?

-How Big Is an Acre Compared to Fenway park
+How Big Is An Acre Compared to Fenway Park Visually

 We have already determined the size of an acre is 43,560 square feet.
 That translates into a square that would be 208 feet by 208 feet.